 Wedding Officiant: Job Description, Duties and Requirements

-Wedding officiants are licensed by their state to perform legally marry two individuals.
+Wedding officiants are licensed by their state to legally marry two individuals.
 Depending on the laws of the state, only certain individuals are authorized to solemnize marriages.
 The most common wedding officiants are clergy members, ministers, justices of the peace, judges or court clerks; however, this list may also include notaries and ship captains.
+Education requirements usually vary according to profession.

 Clergymen and Ministers